fleurdulicoder/scaffolding-es6webpacksass/README.md

-Start Kit: Webpack 4, Sass, HTML5, ES6
+Starter Kit: Webpack 4, Sass, HTML5, ES6
 -------------------------------------------------------------------------------
 This is an empty package with the set up to do common tasks for development of web sites in non-React environment, yet with ES6.
 You can improve it by forking